 Most undergraduates study one of the above specialisms.
 However, pursuing a general engineering degree is preferable for some; students can often specialise in the third year, and some organisations actively seek employees with a more rounded knowledge.

 Your choice of engineering discipline influences the graduate jobs that you're eligible for.
 For more information, see what can I do with my degree?

 Postgraduate engineering courses

-While postgraduate study isn't essential for entry onto many engineering or manufacturing careers, Masters degrees, PhDs and professional qualifications are highly sought-after in fields such as product design and research and development.
+While postgraduate study isn't essential for entry onto many engineering or manufacturing careers, Masters degrees, PhD study and professional qualifications are highly sought-after in fields such as product design and research and development.